MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-direct-callback.md

 Direct callback uses two automated messages that are available by default and can be customized:

 - The initial message offers the callback option to the customer as follows: "Current wait times are longer than expected.
 If you would like a call back, please press 1 or continue to wait for the next available agent."
 - The second message confirms the callback selection when the customer presses 1, and notifies the customer that the call will end.
-The message played to the customer is as follows: 'You have requested a callback.
+The message played to the customer is as follows: "You have requested a callback.
 We will call you back as soon as an agent is available.
 Good bye!"

 More information: [Configure automated messages](configure-automated-message.md)